 Indeed Rama and Seeta are our Parents.

-My maternal grandfather used to punctuate his incessant pacing during most of his waking hours with ‘Hare Ram!’
+My maternal grandfather used to punctuate his incessant pacing during most of his waking hours with calls of ‘Hare Ram!’

-And my beloved eldest brother, who is no more, was named Kayanaraman. and the preferred nickname for him was Rama/Ram. which meant everyone chanted the Deity’s name through the day on the pretext of calling him or referring to him.
+And my beloved eldest brother, who is no more, was named Kalyanaraman, and the preferred nickname for him was Rama/Ram — which meant everyone chanted the Deity’s name through the day on the pretext of calling him or referring to him.

-Our ancestors had seen in wisdom of naming children after Gods and Goddesses, which meant that one chanted their names without one’s volition.
+Our ancestors had seen the wisdom of naming children after Gods and Goddesses, which meant that one chanted their names without one’s volition.
 In large families, it was common to have names of several Deities.
 Ram, Shankar, Lakshmi, Gauri, Krishna….and the many variations of these names reverberated in homes.
-You see, in our dharma, chanting the name of the Divine is considered to be the simplest form of worship.
+You see, in Hindu dharma, chanting the name of the Divine is considered to be the simplest form of worship.